yizhak-lab-ccg/scXpand/docs/contributing.rst

 1. **Fork and clone the repository**
 2. **Set up development environment:**
-   Follow the development setup instructions in :doc:`installation`
+   Follow the "Development Setup (from Source)" instructions in :doc:`installation`
 3. **Create a feature branch and make your changes**

 **Before submitting your pull request:**